-I am an Associate Professor of Public Policy at Universidad Diego Portales, Chile, and Adjunct Assistant Professor of Epidemiology at the Columbia University Mailman School of Public Health, with core affiliation to the Robert N. Butler Columbia Aging Center.
+I am a Professor of Public Policy at Universidad Diego Portales, Chile, and Adjunct Assistant Professor of Epidemiology at the Columbia University Mailman School of Public Health, with core affiliation to the Robert N. Butler Columbia Aging Center.
 Previously, I was Assistant Professor of Sociology at Universidad Católica de Chile, and served as a consultant for Harvard University, United Nations, Government of Chile, and Center for Retirement Research.

 My research interests include aging and the life course, social epidemiology, public policy, subjective well-being, and quantitative methods.
 Much of my work aims to identify and understand the social factors experienced across the life course that influence the health and happiness of older adults, as well as to evaluate public policies and interventions that can improve their well-being and benefit society as a whole.

 I am author of over 40 publications, including articles, books, book chapters, and policy papers.
 My recent publications analyze the health effects of labor-force participation and the life satisfaction effects of unemployment and pension policy, as well as explore cultural and structural determinants of social security and health policy reforms worldwide.

 I have received awards from the American Sociological Association, American Public Health Association, Gerontological Society of America, and Retirement Research Foundation.
 In addition, my research has been supported by generous grants from Columbia Global Centers, United States Social Security Administration, Atlantic Philanthropies, and Government of Chile.